lisamelton/magneto/README.md

 Before using Magneto, realize that it does have limitations due to its simplicity and that its programming interface may change because it's still under development.

+## Installation

+Magneto is [available as a gem](https://rubygems.org/gems/magneto) which you can install like this:

+        sudo gem install magneto

 ## Usage

         magneto [OPTION]...